Strategies to Improve Your Custody Chances as a Mom

 How Is Custody Determined in Texas?

-If both parents agree, primary custody can be awarded to one parent, though the family judge may conduct a hearing to verify that there’s no coercion or other wrongful conduct.
+If both parents agree, primary custody can be awarded to one parent, though the family judge may conduct a hearing to verify that there's no coercion or other wrongful conduct.
 If the parties cannot agree regarding primary custody, the court will render a decision that it believes to be in the best interests of the minor child.
-There’s a common perception that the court will give priority to the mother in these situations, but that’s simply not true.
-Whether you are the mother or father seeking sole or primary custody, you must produce evidence to convince the court to grant your request.

-The key to getting the custody/managing conservatorship arrangement you want is to remember that the court’s decision will be based on the best interests of the child.
-You must introduce evidence that demonstrates that the child’s welfare and well-being will best be served by living primarily or exclusively with you.
+The key to getting the custody arrangement you want is to remember that the court's decision will be based on the best interests of the child.
+You must introduce evidence that demonstrates that the child's welfare and well-being will best be served by living primarily or exclusively with you.
 Here are some tips for making that case:

-- Ask for an “in-home” evaluation—The court will appoint someone to evaluate living conditions at both parents’ homes
+- Ask for an in-home evaluation—The court will appoint someone to evaluate living conditions at both parents' homes.

-- Cooperate with your ex as much as possible—The court won’t look kindly upon any conflict or disparagement you create with your ex
+- Cooperate with your ex as much as possible—The court won't look kindly upon any conflict or disparagement you create with your ex.

-- Comply with all orders or requests from the court—Don’t let the judge feel like you are being uncooperative
+- Comply with all orders or requests from the court—Don't let the judge feel like you are being uncooperative.

-- Let your words and actions show that you give priority to the best interests of your children—That may involve either staying put or moving so that your child’s school or social life is minimally affected
+- Let your words and actions show that you give priority to the best interests of your children—That may involve either staying put or moving so that your child's school or social life is minimally affected.

 Contact the Experienced Family Law Attorneys at Bailey & Galyen